cockroachdb/docs/cockroachcloud/troubleshooting-page.md

 <h4>Solution</h4>

 You must [set up billing information](billing-management.html) for your organization to use cloud storage, but you can leave your spend limit at the $0 default.
-If you don't have a credit card on file, you will be limited to `userfile` storage for [bulk operations](run-bulk-operations.html).
+If you don't have a credit card on file, you will be limited to `userfile` storage for [backups](take-and-restore-customer-owned-backups.html).

 ### Outbound I/O is disabled